consumer-reports-innovation-lab/thedigitalstandard.org/README.md

-# Jekyll/Cloudcannon Suite Project Template #
+# Digital Standard #

-This project uses Gulp, Jekyll, Cloudcannon Suite.
-It is meant for hosting on Cloudcannon, but it is possible to reconfigure for Firebase or GithubPages hosting.
+The Digital Standard is a framework to evaluate consumer technologies and how they respect people’s interests and needs.

 ## Getting Started ##
-1. Install Node packages: `yarn install`
+1. Install Node packages: `yarn`

 ## Daily Startup ##
 1. `cd` to project directory
-2. Start environment: `yarn start`
+2. Start environment: `yarn dev`
 3. Navigate to [http://localhost:4000/](http://localhost:4000/)

 ## Deployment ##